biwunor/Backend-Cloud-Infrastructure-Ecosystem-/docs/AWS-RDS.md

 ## Conclusion

-This RDS PostgreSQL implementation provides a secure, scalable, and maintainable relational database for the Africa Help App.
+This RDS PostgreSQL implementation provides a secure, scalable, and maintainable relational database for the UW Help App.
 The multi-environment approach allows for appropriate resource allocation based on requirements, while ensuring consistent configuration across all environments.

 ---